 When I pack, I take mosquitoes into consideration.
-When I decide what guesthouse to stay at, where to eat, when to go for a walk ... mosquitoes.
+When I decide what guesthouse to stay at, where to eat, when to go for a walk ... thoughts of mosquitoes inevitably come into play.

 Not only are they a nuisance, but they are also a health risk.
 We've all been warned about West Nile Virus, Zika Virus, Dengue Fever, and of course, Malaria.
 I have not personally (knock on wood) ever had to deal with a mosquito borne disease and I hope never to have to, but I have certainly had my share of itchy bites which is problem enough!